 Secondary Physical Education majors, upon successful completion of the program and graduation from Northeastern Illinois University, are entitled to Illinois State Teacher Certification, grades 6-12.
-The program includes the 30 credit hour Secondary Education Professional Program (includes HPER- PEMT-201) and 48 credit hour Secondary Physical Education Major.
-Students are encouraged to complete one or more minor programs; eg., Leisure Studies and/or Health Education.
+The program includes the 30 credit hour Secondary Education Professional Program (includes HPER- PEMT-201) and 50 credit hour Secondary Physical Education Major.
+Students are encouraged to complete one of the minor programs; eg., Recreation Management and/or Health Education.
 Student Teaching for this program is scheduled for the Spring semester only.

 Unique to the Secondary Physical Education Major is the Block Program which is taken during the Fall Semester of the Senior year.
-In the Block Program, major and professional study courses are taken on campus during the morning hours.
-The student will spend six weeks in a suburban school and six weeks in a Chicago urban school.
-One of these six week experiences will be in a middle school, the other in a high school.
-The student will spend at least 100 clinical hours at one of the schools helping coach an interscholastic sport.
+In the Block Program, major courses are taken on campus during the morning hours.
+The student will spend six weeks in a middle school for a minimum of 80 clinical hours, and six weeks in a high school for a minimum of 80 clinical hours.
+In addition, the student will spend at least 100 hours at one of the schools coaching an interscholastic sport.
+NOTE: Students must be admitted into the College of Education no later than the December prior to the year they wish to enter into Fall Block.
+Additionally, students must have completed all professional preparation (with the exception of TED-SCED-305P) and major core coursework prior to entering into Fall Block.